-Prelude to the Maryland Campaign
+Maryland Campaign Summary

-Emboldened by the Rebel victory at the Second Battle of Bull Run (August 28 to 30, 1862), Confederate commander Robert E. Lee took the war to Northern soil in the late summer of 1862.
+Following the victory at the Second Battle of Bull Run (August 28 to 30, 1862), Confederate General Robert E. Lee and President Jefferson Davis decided to take the war to Northern soil in the late summer of 1862.

-Robert E. Lee’s Goals
+Robert E. Lee’s Goals for the Maryland Campaign

 President Lincoln Turns to McClellan